Mathematical theory of deep learning: Training dynamics for shallow neural networks

 By Assumption \ref{ass:gamma} and \eqref{eq:ntkinit}, the $\tilde v_{j}\sigma(\alpha_j)$, $j=1,\dots,n$, are i.i.d.\ centered random variables with finite variance bounded by a constant $C(R)$ independent of $n$.
 Thus the variance of $\Phi(\Bx_i,\Bw_0)$ is also bounded by $C(R)$.
 By Chebyshev's inequality, see Lemma \ref{lemma:chebyshev}, for every $k>0$

 Setting $k=\sqrt{m/\delta}$

 which shows the claim with $R_0=m\cdot (\sqrt{Cm/\delta}+R)^2$. \end{proof}

-The next theorem, which corresponds to \cite[Thms.~G.1 and H.1]{lee2019wide}, is the main result of this section.
+The next theorem, which corresponds to \cite[Thms.~G.1 and H.1]{lee2019wide}, is one of the main results of this chapter.
 It summarizes our findings in the present setting for a shallow network of width $n$: with high probability, gradient descent converges to a global minimizer and the limiting network interpolates the data.
 During training the network weights remain close to initialization.
 The trained network gives predictions that are $O(n^{-1/2})$ close to the predictions of the trained linearized model.
-In the statement of the theorem we denote again by $\Phi^{\rm lin}$ the linearization of $\Phi$ defined in \eqref{eq:Philin}, and by $\objF^{\rm lin}$, $\objF$, the corresponding square loss objectives defined in \eqref{eq:ridgeless}, \eqref{eq:risklin}, respectively.
+In the statement of the theorem we denote again by $\Phi^{\rm lin}$ the linearization of $\Phi$ defined in \eqref{eq:Philin}, and by $\objF$, $\objF^{\rm lin}$ the corresponding ridgeless square loss objectives defined in \eqref{eq:ridgeless}, \eqref{eq:risklin}, respectively.